lovehifi/lmsraudio/README.md

 ![Screenshot](https://raw.githubusercontent.com/lovehifi/addraudio/main/Eqfa12LMS.png)
 >

-User Note: You need to select the "Eqfa12p" output from the Config menu for Squeezelite to use it.
-You can quickly switch between Squeezelite outputs to compare the sound changes.
+User Note: You need to select the "Eqfa12p" output from the Config menu for Squeezelite to use.
+You can switch between Squeezelite outputs to compare sound changes instantly without restarting the Pi.
 >
 --------
 ### Play with Tidal Connect